ldltools/dsl4sc/README.md

 1. **protocol** (ping + pong)*; pong;;
    either ping or pong may repeat any times, though the last event is always pong
 1. **property** [{true}\*][{waiting}] !waiting;
-   at any point, wating always changes from true to false
+   at any point, waiting always changes from true to false

 The first requirement is met by _model1_ and _model3_, while the second one is met by _model2_ and _model3_.